spanner888/CamScripts/README2.md

 - Process Automation:

     - Create and recreate every step of the CAM process, from tool creation to G-code generation.
-    - Ensure consistent settings for feeds, postprocessors, and sanity checks.
+    - Ensure consistent settings for tools, feeds, operations and postprocessors
+    - Run sanity check report to review.

 - Machinability Materials Integration:

+    - Showcase a valuable dataset for common materials and highlight areas for further development.
     - Demonstrate speeds and feeds calculations using the newly released Machinability Materials.
-    - Showcase a valuable dataset for common materials and highlight areas for further development.
+    - Explore an extended Machinability model for improved data flexibilty and calculations.

-Overall, CamScripts provide a valuable toolkit for FreeCAD users seeking to improve efficiency and consistency in their CAM workflows.
+CamScripts provides a valuable toolkit for FreeCAD users seeking to improve efficiency and consistency in their CAM workflows.